by Freddy Tran Nager, Founder of Atomic Tango + Journalism Junkie…

 How could I resist an invitation to see The Post?

-Unfortunately, there’s been little to cheer for lately.
+Unfortunately, there’s been little to cheer lately.
 Physical newspapers are sinking faster than a fleet of Titanics, while their online versions grasp for every penny.
 Fox “News” has deeply and eternally tarnished the profession.
 And today, real journalists come under steady fire from the Fascist in Chief and his knuckle-dragging minions.

 There is room for hope: the Orange Ogre’s assaults and whines about “fake news” have boosted paid circulation for several newspapers and magazines, and many Americans are finally realizing the value of the Fourth Estate in protecting democracy.